If you’ve looked for smart home devices such as smart speakers, thermostats, smart locks, and so on, you must know about Google Nest.

 - If you’re getting a flashing yellow light, look for the display of your Nest thermostat.
 You can also check the app for some error codes.

 - For the Learning thermostat, the flashing yellow light indicates the disturbance in the bond with the Heat link.

 - Look for the error codes to fix the issue.

 - If you couldn’t do it by yourself, then it is better to ask for expert assistance.

 However, even with the broken Heat link, the thermostat can still heat your home.
 You can do this by activating the manual heating system.
-Simply press the button in the centre of the heat link.
+Simply press the button in the center of the heat sink.